discourse/discourse-developer-docs/docs/07-theme-developer-tutorial/01-introduction.md

 }
 ```

 Now save and refresh the preview.
 You should see a new dynamic welcome banner just above the topic list!
-Existing users will be welcomed by their username, and we have a friendly message for brand new visitors.
+Existing users will be welcomed by their username, and new visitors will see a generic message.
 Nicely done!

 There's a lot going on this example: the JS API, Plugin Outlets, Ember's `<template>` tag, and the handlebars template syntax inside that.
 Don't worry, we'll continue to explore these concepts in more detail throughout the rest of the tutorial.